-40. The examiners' recommended actions for third parties and introducers include all the essential criteria of Rec.
+46. The examiners' recommended actions for third parties and introducers include all the essential criteria of Rec.
 9. While regulations 13 and 14 of the FOR were intended to meet the criteria of Rec.
 9, the follow-up report of May 2010 indicated that the regulations were unclear and did not comply with the criteria.
 At the time the authorities advised that the regulations were being reviewed in relation to these issues.
-The situation remains unchanged.
+The authorities advised that the above regulations will be revised to address the examiners' concerns.
+As such this recommendation remains outstanding.